saintmalik/blog.saintmalik.me/blog/2022-09-06-leveraging-git-hook-for-secure-sdlc.md

 We have ggshield, gitleaks and <a href="https://github.com/sottlmarek/DevSecOps#secrets-management" target="_blank">more</a>.

-4. Now lets install the pre-push hook
+4. Now lets install the pre-push hook.

-By default if you run "pre-commit install" in your project folder, it will install the default hook which is "pre-commit hook", so to install the pre-push hook, here is the command to use
+By default if you run ```pre-commit install``` in your project folder, it will install the default hook which is "pre-commit hook", so to install the pre-push hook, here is the command to use

 ```sh
 pre-commit install --hook-type pre-push